 Hiding Income For Child Support

 The family law judge must make specific factual findings based on evidence relating to the current job market, the parent’s employment history, and the prevailing salary in the local community to impute income.
-If there is sufficient evidence to support the court’s imputation of income it will not be reversed on appeal without a finding that the court abused its discretion.
+If there is sufficient evidence to support the court’s imputation of income, it will not be reversed on appeal request without a finding that the court abused its discretion.
 See Rojas v.
 Rojas.

 How To Impute Income

 The court will usually apply a two-part test for alleged imputation of income cases.
 First, it must be determined that the lack of employment or reduction in income was voluntary.
 Second, the court must have determined that the loss of income resulting from the parent’s pursuit of their own interest is due to a less than diligent and bona fide effort to obtain employment at an income level equal to what the parent could earn.
 See Schram v.
 Schram.

 Typically, Florida courts won’t focus on if the parent left their previous employment voluntarily or involuntarily.
 Instead, the focus is on what the parent has done since the prior employment.
 For instance, has the parent remained unemployed voluntarily or made a bona fide good faith effort to find employment.
 The child support lawyer seeking to impute income will have the burden of proof.
 Based on the two-part test above, the lawyer must show that income should be imputed to the other parent.

 If there has been a substantial change in circumstances, support may be modified.
 The judge will only be concerned with changes that occurred after the prior case.
 Issues that arose before the initial case will usually not be considered for modifications.
 This is true even if there are facts that were not discussed in the prior case.
 Typically, judges will only be interested in changes since the last order was issued.